mnjm/kayal/exampleSite/content/examples/markdown.md

 title: 'Markdown'
 date: 2024-07-20T22:45:51+05:30
 draft: false
+weight: 1
 ---

-This article offers a sample of basic Markdown formatting that can be used in Blowfish, also it shows how some basic HTML elements are decorated.
+This article offers a sample of basic Markdown formatting that can be used in Kayal, also it shows how some basic HTML elements are decorated.

 <!--more-->